Haicam/junior-it-ai/02-coding-syntax-comments/README.md

 let doubleQuotesString = "This is a string defined using double quotes." print(doubleQuotesString)

+// Single quotes are not used for anything in Swift

-// Single quotes are used for character literals let singleQuotesChar: Character = "A" print(singleQuotesChar)
+// Double quotes can be used for a character literal let singleQuotesChar: Character = "A" print(singleQuotesChar)